 Missouri City Fire and Rescue Services provide a smoke detector program in which we will come to your house and assist with installation of new smoke detectors or servicing existing detectors.
 For more information on our smoke detector program or to schedule a visit please call 281.403.4300 or complete the Fire Resource Request Form online.

 Call 9-1-1 for police, fire, and medical emergencies.
 When you call for help, what you say is important.
 Remember to stay calm and speak clearly.
 Say what is wrong and the kind of help you need.
 Tell the call taker the location of the emergency and give your name and telephone number.
 Even if you cannot speak, the call taker may be able to tell where you're calling from.
 Follow the call taker's instructions and stay on the line in an emergency.
 Know what to do when you call; roll play with your children, so that they know what to do in an emergency.

-If you would like more information regarding fire lanes or would like to report a violation please call the fire marshall's office at 281.403.4300 during regular business hours or the police dispatcher at 281.403.8700, 24 hours a day.
+Parking in a designated fire lane is prohibited.
+Fire lanes are considered a part of the fire protection system of any building.
+It is designed to allow unobstructed fire apparatus access at all times to the building in the event of a fire or a medical emergency.
+Whenever a fire lane is blocked the safety of that building and its occupants are jeopardized.
+If you would like more information regarding fire lanes or would like to report a violation please call the Fire Marshal's Office at 281.403.4300 during regular business hours or the police dispatcher at 281.403.8700, 24 hours a day.

 Fireworks can bring special meaning to the Fourth of July.
 However, they can cause serious injury and start dangerous fires.
 Any possession or discharging of fireworks is illegal within the City of Missouri City.
 For the benefit and safety of our citizens, the City of Missouri City conducts a majestic fireworks display every Fourth of July.
 For more information on fireworks, contact the Fire Marshal's Office at 281.403.4300.